 Luckily, this is an easy fix.
 Google Search Console lets you check your backlinks (called “external links” here) to see if they are no longer pointing to your site, so you can remedy them.
 You can also set a schedule with your team to renew your content on a regular basis.
 Refresh pages where people would expect to have new information, such as in your seasonal services.
 But if it ain’t broke, don’t refresh it - pages that talk about timeless information like “4 Types of Book Binding” don’t require constant updates.

-Many people think that longer content will always help your rankings, but this isn’t necessarily true, as noted by John Mueller of Google.
+Many people think that longer content will always help your rankings, but this isn’t necessarily true.
 While some studies have shown that pages containing a higher number of words can rank higher, there is no substantiation of any correlation.

 The most important metric is that your content is relevant, not that it is a certain number of words.
 It’s just like in school - remember when you asked your teacher how long your paper should be?
 The answer is “as long as it needs to be.”
 Just make sure it answers the users’ questions, needs, and wants.
 So if you’re taking note/s, focus on the quality of your words and not the quantity.

 We disagree.
 When it comes to keyword research, you should worry about it!
 Or at least be strategic about it.
 Keywords are still an effective way to boost rankings.
-Even though the top ranked page typically gets the most total search traffic only 49% of the time, and the second page gets it 22% of the time, each site can rank high for hundreds (or even thousands) of keywords.
 Studies show that a keyword’s popularity translates directly into your site’s organic traffic, and that overall traffic still matters.
 Studying and using keywords can also help you design your page to be more relevant for your users, since you’re using their words and ideas to optimize it.

 How do you find the right keywords?
 We can help!
 We have the tools to see where your customers are searching, and we can build them into your site.